mrichar1/esp32-gps/README.md

 * Bluetooth LE: Android - connect Bluetooth device, open SW Maps or equivalent, add Bluetooth LE device by name (default is `ESP32_GPS`) and look for location data.

 You can test NTRIP `Server` & `Caster` again using SW Maps, PyGPSClient or similar GPS tool that supports NTRIP data.

+## GPS Module Configuration

+If your GPS device needs custom commands sent to it, these can be set by adding entries to the list in the `GPS_SETUP_COMMANDS` configuration option.
+These are applied prior to starting any NTRIP services or reading/writing data to/from the GPS device.

 ## NTRIP Support